AdobeDocs/commerce-php/src/pages/developer/components/events-and-observers/index.md

 ---
 title: Events and Observers | Commerce PHP Extensions
-description: Extend Adobe Commerce and Magento Open Source bu running custom code in response to specific events.
+description: Extend Adobe Commerce and Magento Open Source by running custom code in response to specific events.
 ---

 # Events and observers